Marleau scores late, Sharks beat Jets to win 6th straight

+WINNIPEG, Manitoba (AP) -- San Jose coach Peter DeBoer got another opportunity to heap praise on veteran forward Patrick Marleau.

-WINNIPEG, Manitoba (AP) -- Patrick Marleau scored the tiebreaking goal with 4:33 left in the third period to lift the San Jose Sharks to a 4-3 victory over the Winnipeg Jets on Tuesday night for their sixth straight win.
+Marleau scored the tiebreaking goal with 4:33 left in the third period to lift the Sharks to a 4-3 victory over the Winnipeg Jets on Tuesday night for their sixth straight win.

+''He's a special player,'' DeBoer said of the 37-year-old Marleau. ''He's had an unbelievable career and he looks like he's still got a lot of gas in the tank.''

+Marleau got the game-winner for the second straight night after he scored four goals in the third period of San Jose's 5-2 win over Colorado on Monday.
+His 17th goal of the season came off a pass across the front of the net from Ryan Carpenter, which Marleau shot into an open net.

 Brent Burns, Logan Couture and Melker Karlsson also scored for the Sharks, and Aaron Dell stopped 31 shots in his ninth appearance of the season.